x5a/hipproblems/ios_hotelapp/Readme.md

 ### `HOTEL_API_HOTEL_SELECTED {result: HotelResult}`

 Sent when the user taps a row in the results list.
 See `HOTEL_API_RESULTS_READY` for what a `HotelResult` looks like.

+## FAQ

+**Can I add 3rd party libraries?** Yes, as long as you provide working build instructions for us.

+**What if I don't have time to finish?** That's okay, just get in touch with us with what you have.